House Cleaning Answering Service

 360 calls/mo, 42% intent, 25% lift 24/7 coverage captures the calls that happen after hours, during peaks, and while staff are busy.

-$185 average first-clean value Average revenue per converted booking, job, consult, or appointment.
+$185 average first-clean value Average value per converted booking, job, consult, appointment, or documented next step.

 Planning model only.
-Replace with the cleaning company's call logs, quote-to-book rate, average first clean, recurring-client value, route capacity, and seasonal move-out or turnover mix.
+Replace with the cleaning company's call logs, quote-to-book rate, average first clean, recurring-client value, schedule capacity, and seasonal move-out or turnover mix.

 Industry ROI